 Q1: Kirsten Dees (YS Librarian) is spearheading SPELL at PCCLD, enlisting participation of branch librarians.
 PCCLD is working with the Pueblo Early Childhood Council to ensure service reaches appropriate outlets.
 Currently, four librarians are regularly visiting ten early childhood centers throughout the community with SPELL programs.

-- Q2: In May, PCCLD will be distributing a survey to gather information about the program, and Kirsten Dees will meet discuss with library managers possible plans for future activities. - XII.
-Determine best methods for measuring desired library district service outcomes in order to demonstrate PCCLD contribution to the success and improvement of our community.
+Q2: In May, PCCLD will be distributing a survey to gather information about the program, and Kirsten Dees will meet discuss with library managers possible plans for future activities.